kubapoke/competitive-programming/archive/readme.txt

-Archive of competitive programming codes from my high-school years.
+Archive of competitive programming codes from my middle school years.

 -THIS ARCHIVE IS CURRENTLY VERY INCOMPLETE, THERE'S NO CODE FROM OTHER CONTESTS, MOREOVER THE SZKOPUŁ ARCHIVE IS INCOMPLETE-